 While Mr. Grammer’s arguments in favor of splitting up the siblings are not known, he would face a difficult challenge in this instance.

-The Certified Family Law Specialists at Lonich Patton Ehrlich Policastri have decades of experience handling complex and heavily disputed custody issues.
-If you are in the midst of a custody dispute involving multiple children or if one might arise soon and you are concerned about the possibility of your children being separated from his or her siblings, please contact the Certified Family Law Specialists at Lonich Patton Ehrlich Policastri, who can provide you with an in depth analysis of your issues.
+The Certified Family Law Specialists at Lonich Patton Erlich Policastri have decades of experience handling complex and heavily disputed custody issues.
+If you are in the midst of a custody dispute involving multiple children or if one might arise soon and you are concerned about the possibility of your children being separated from his or her siblings, please contact the Certified Family Law Specialists at Lonich Patton Erlich Policastri, who can provide you with an in depth analysis of your issues.

 A previous blog posting provided a general outline of Santa Clara County’s approach to the child custody and visitation procedure that occurs when a couple is divorcing or seeking a legal separation.
 In the second half of this series, the discussion will focus on the phase of the custody process after the Judicial Custody Conference (JCC) is completed.

 If the parents are able to reach an agreement during the JCC, they memorialize it in a written agreement and the custody/visitation portion of the case has been settled.
 However, if the parties do not reach an agreement, the judge may refer the parties to an assessment or evaluation with Family Court Services, or may set the case for trial.